Cray-HPE/docs-csm/062-LIVECD-VIRTUAL-ISO-BOOT.md

    follow the prompts.
 2. You can no use the LiveCD to look around, or you may continue setting the LiveCD up for [a CSM installation](004-CSM-REMOTE-LIVECD.md).

-> **`NOTE`** The root OS `/` directory is writeable without persistence.
+> **`NOTE`** The root OS `/` directory is writable without persistence.
 This means that restarting the machine will result in all changes being lost.
 Before restarting, consider following [Backing up the Overlay COW FS](#backing-up-the-overlay-cow-fs) and the accompanying [Restoring from an Overlay COW FS Backup](#restoring-from-an-overlay-cow-fs-backup) section.

 <a name="backing-up-the-overlay-cow-fs"></a>
 ### Backing up the Overlay COW FS

-You can backup the writeable overlay upper-dir so that your changes are not lost after a reboot or when updating your ISO.
+You can backup the writable overlay upper-dir so that your changes are not lost after a reboot or when updating your ISO.

 This requires that you have a location that you can SSH at tar-ball to as a backup.